 β-blocker therapy: these drugs are clinically indicated in all asymptomatic individuals meeting diagnostic criteria, including those who have a pathogenic variant on molecular testing and a normal QTc interval.
-Although β-blockers are the primary treatment modality for patients with LQTS, these drugs are not completely effective in some patients.
-CEs continue to occur while patients are taking the prescribed β-blockers, especially in symptomatic patients; 32% of symptomatic patients will have a cardiac event over 5 years, and 14% of patients with a prior SCA will have a recurrence within 5 years.
+Although $\beta$ -blockers are the primary treatment modality for patients with LQTS, these drugs are not completely effective in some patients.
+CEs continue to occur while patients are taking the prescribed $\beta$ -blockers, especially in symptomatic patients; 32% of symptomatic patients will have a cardiac event over 5 years, and 14% of patients with a prior SCA will have a recurrence within 5 years.
 (Moss 2000) are the mainstay of therapy for LQTS, including asymptomatic individuals with prolonged QT intervals and individuals who have a pathogenic variant on molecular testing with a normal QTc interval [Priori 2004).
-Inadequate β-blocker dosing is prevented by regular adjustments in growing children with evaluation of the efficacy of dose by assessment of the exercise ECG or ambulatory ECG. β-blocker propranolol interacts with wild type (WT) and LQT3 mutant Na+ channels in a manner that resembles the actions of local anesthetic drugs.
+Inadequate $\beta$ -blocker dosing is prevented by regular adjustments in growing children with evaluation of the efficacy of dose by assessment of the exercise ECG or ambulatory ECG. $\beta$ -blocker propranolol interacts with wild type (WT) and LQT3 mutant Na+ channels in a manner that resembles the actions of local anesthetic drugs.
 Propranolol blocks Na+ channels in a use-dependent manner; that propranolol efficacy is dependent on the inactivated state of the channel; that propranolol blocks late non-inactivating current more effectively than peak Na+ current; and mutation of the local anesthetic binding site greatly reduces the efficacy of propranolol block of peak and late Na(+) channel current.
-In both the F1473C LQT3 mutation and canonical LQT3 mutation (ΔKPQ) , propranolol also shares this important hallmark of local anesthetic (LA) family of drugs due to preferential inhibition of I{NaL} (Bankston 2010).
+In both the F1473C LQT3 mutation and canonical LQT3 mutation $(\Delta KPQ)$ , propranolol also shares this important hallmark of local anesthetic (LA) family of drugs due to preferential inhibition of $I{\text{NaL}}$ (Bankston 2010).

-- β -blockers are taken daily, and strategies are in place in case of missed doses; - less effective clinically in LQT3 than in LQT1(Priori 2004). β-blockers are Individuals with LOT3 are most likely to have symptoms at rest.
-LOT3 is less well treated with β-blocker therapy than other types of LQTS, but β-blocker therapy is still effective in many LQT3 patients, and its use is recommended.
+- β-blockers are taken daily, and strategies are in place in case of missed doses; - $\beta$ -blockers are less effective clinically in LQT3 than in LQT1(Priori 2004).
+Individuals with LQT3 are most likely to have symptoms at rest.
+LQT3 is less well treated with $\beta$ -blocker therapy than other types of LQTS, but $\beta$ -blocker therapy is still effective in many LQT3 patients, and its use is recommended.
 LQT3 patients with symptoms may need to take another medication such as mexiletine, flecainideand ranolazine in addition to β-blockers.
-Na+ channel blockers such as mexiletine, flecainide, ranolazine and the experimental novel late Na+ current inhibitor, GS-6615 (eleclazine) could be treatment options in LQT3.
-In a large LQT3 population β-blocker therapy was associated with an 83% reduction in cardiovascular events in females but not in males (who had many fewer events), with a significant sex \times β -blocker interaction.
+Na+ channel blockers such as ranolazine and the experimental novel late Na+ current mexiletine, flecainide, inhibitor, GS-6615 (eleclazine) could be treatment options in LQT3.
+In a large LQT3 population $\beta$ -blocker therapy was associated with an 83% reduction in cardiovascular events in females but not in males (who had many fewer events), with a significant sex $\times \beta$ -blocker interaction.
 Each 10-ms increase in QTc duration up to 500 ms was associated with a 19% increase in CEs.
-Prior syncope doubled the risk for life-threatening events Prolonged QTc and syncope predispose patients with LQT3 to life-threatening CEs However, β-blocker therapy reduces this risk in females; efficacy in males could not be determined conclusively because of the low number of events (Wilde 2016).
-Preliminary data from the International LQT3 group has shown that β-blockers reduce the risk for CEs in LOT3 - Some patients may also need an ICD.
+Prior syncope doubled the risk for life-threatening events Prolonged QTc and syncope predispose patients with LQT3 to life-threatening CEs However, $\beta$ -blocker therapy reduces this risk in females; efficacy in males could not be determined conclusively because of the low number of events(Wilde 2016).
+Preliminary data from the International LQT3 group has shown that $\beta$ -blockers reduce the risk for CEs in LQT3 - Some patients may also need an ICD.